devetry/skills-front-end/studios/flicklist/3/README.md

 #### 3a.
 Implement the Grid

-In `index.html`, add another `<div>` inside the main content div (the one with the , but still wrapped around both sections.
+In `index.html`, add another `<div>` inside the main content div (the one with the `id="mount-target"`), but still wrapped around both sections.
 This new div should have a class of "row".

 Next, give each section a class of "col-?-?" (the question marks are for oyu to figure out).
 You want the watchlist to take up 5/12 of the width of the screen, and the browselist to take up the remaining 7/12.
 The "breakpoint" should be tablet devices-- in other words, if the user is on an iPad or anything smaller, then the column layout switches back to normal, with the browselist on its own block below the watchlist.